Make Your Comment Count

 Please note these are generic examples and are not specific to any particular planning process.

 “None of the alternatives restrict motor vehicles, ATVs and dirt bikes to designated routes.
 That failure will lead to continued degradation of sage-grouse habitat, as ATVs and dirt bikes roam, creating still more routes that subdivide blocks of habitat.
-“Existing routes” in many cases are excessive routes, including unplanned and redundant ORV tracks.
+“Existing routes” in many cases are excessive routes, including unplanned and redundant off-road vehicle tracks.
 Some should be closed to prevent further degradation of habitat.”

-“Livestock grazing also leads to cheatgrass invasion, as overgrazing eliminates native bunchgrasses and degrades biological soil crusts, both of which represent the ecosystem’s natural defenses against this invasive weed (Reisner et al. 2013, Attachment 18).
+“Livestock grazing also leads to cheatgrass invasion, as overgrazing eliminates native bunchgrasses and degrades biological soil crusts, both of which represent the ecosystem’s natural defenses against this invasive weed (Reisner et al. 2013).
 In order to minimize the spread of cheatgrass, livestock forage removal limits need to be set under the RMP amendment, allowing no more than 25% of the available forage to be consumed each year (see Braun 2006, Holechek 2010).
 BLM must restore degraded habitats by managing for the elimination of cheatgrass from the system.”

 “The proposed land use claims to have no detrimental impact on water availability in the numerous creeks that flow throughout the area.
 However, there is very little data available on groundwater and streamflow in the basin.
 Where is the science indicating the proposed development will not deplete water resources?”

-“The area provides important habitat for greater sage-grouse, whose populations have declined 40 percent throughout Oregon since 2003.
+“The area provides important habitat for greater sage-grouse, whose populations have declined more than 40 percent throughout Oregon since 2003.
 I am concerned that the proposed plan may not avoid impacts to sage-grouse and their habitat.”

 What are some examples of non-substantive comments?